Flush-mounting

 We have just the right accessory for this: our Drilling Template.
 This drilling guide allows you to mill boxes with a standard hole spacing of 71 mm in line.
 It is attached with the quick-clamping function and aligned using integrated spirit levels.
 This allows you to create multiple combinations with just one measurement.

-Does working with the drilling template take longer?
+Does working with the Drilling Template take longer?

 The major advantage of using the Drilling Template is that you only need to mark the hole once.
 There’s no need to adjust the box later.
 Our High Speed Driller is the perfect accessory for this.
 It enables faster and cleaner drilling.
 This reduces damage to the wall.
 Even in (filled) exterior walls, it prevents large-scale breakage of the drill hole and the resulting significant damage.
 The boxes can be installed more precisely, and material consumption is reduced.